MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 **Testing Score/Accuracy**: 0.756544502617801

 Great!
-The training score decreased significantly and the testing score increase by 1%, which means the use of hyperparameters was effective in reducing overfitting and improving generalization abilities.
+The training score decreased significantly and the testing score increased by 1%, which means the use of hyperparameters was effective in reducing overfitting and improving generalization abilities.

-With this in mind, we decided to give our baseline model a second chance, and introduced the same hyperparameter options to it.
+With this in mind, we decided to give our baseline model a second chance and introduced the same hyperparameter options to it.
 Through `GridSearchCV`, our baseline model picked the following hyperparameters:

 `{'classifier__criterion': 'gini',
  'classifier__max_depth': 10,